 Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-The U.S. Centers for Disease Control and Prevention (CDC) recently released new guidance outlining what fully vaccinated people can feel comfortable doing during the COVID-19 pandemic.
+Earlier this year the U.S. Centers for Disease Control and Prevention (CDC) released its guidance outlining what fully vaccinated people can feel comfortable doing during the COVID-19 pandemic, which it continues to update as new data emerges.
 However, it’s less clear is what this guidance may mean for those who are immunocompromised because they take immunosuppressant medication or have an autoimmune condition.

-Here’s what experts say you need to know about the new guidelines, and what they may mean for you.
+Here’s what experts say you need to know about the guidance, and what they may mean for you.

 The CDC defines “fully vaccinated” as those who have been vaccinated for two weeks or more after they have received the second dose in a two-dose series (the Pfizer or Moderna vaccines) or the single-dose vaccine (Johnson & Johnson).

-According to the new guidance, fully vaccinated people can:
+According to the guidance, fully vaccinated people can:

 - Visit with other fully vaccinated people indoors without wearing masks or physical distancing